 - Improved heart and lung function

 The Schroth method is particularly effective while your child is still growing.
 It can also be used in conjunction with bracing or surgery.
+Schroth therapy requires a large time commitment and involvement from the patient and may not be suitable for all patients.
+Your physician will assist in determining if this is a possible treatment option.

 Bracing for scoliosis